jmcarp/flask-apispec/README.rst

     :target: https://codecov.io/github/jmcarp/flask-smore
     :alt: Code coverage

-**flask-smore** is a lightweight tool for building REST APIs in Flask. **flask-smore** uses webargs_ for request parsing, marshmallow_ for response formatting, and smore_ to automatically generate Swagger markup.
+**flask-smore** is a lightweight tool for building REST APIs in Flask. **flask-smore** uses webargs_ for request parsing, marshmallow_ for response formatting, and apispec_ to automatically generate Swagger markup.
 You can use **flask-smore** with vanilla Flask or a fuller-featured framework like Flask-RESTful_.

 Install
 -------